jingconan/SADIT/README.md

 **NOTE:** *Before running these commands, you may need to change the ROOT variable accordingly in the configuration files.
 You may also need to check the existence and the actual path of the data file to be imported.*

+For instance, if opening `sadit/sadit/Example/SimExample.py`, you will see its Line 1 to be:

+`ROOT = '/home/jzh/Dropbox/Git/sadit'`

+To make this configration file work on machine, say, by typing

+`sadit$ ./cmdsadit sim -c ./Example/SimExample.py`,

+you may first need to change the path `/home/jzh/Dropbox/Git/sadit` accordingly.

-### Want to implement your algorithm(s)?
+### Want to Implement Your Algorithm(s)?

-#### Use the labeled flow records generator in fs simulator
+#### Use the Labeled Flow Records Generated by [fs-simulator](http://cs-people.bu.edu/eriksson/papers/erikssonInfocom11Flow.pdf)
 The generated flows will be the `ROOT/Simulator` folder.
 The flows end with `_flow.txt`, for example, `n0_flow.txt` is the network flows trough node 0.
 File start with `abnormal_` is the exported abnormal flows correspondingly.

 **A typical line is**
-:   text-export n0 1348412129.925416 1348412129.925416 1348412130.070733
-    10.0.7.4:80-\>10.0.8.5:53701 tcp 0x0 n1 5 4215 FSA
+:   `text-export n0 1348412129.925416 1348412129.925416 1348412130.070733 10.0.7.4:80-\>10.0.8.5:53701 tcp 0x0 n1 5 4215 FSA`

 **Line format**
-:   prefix node-name time flow\_start\_time flow\_end\_time
-    src\_ip:src\_port-\>dst\_ip:dst\_port protocol payload destination-name
-    flow-size(in packets) flow-size(in bytes) protocol-flags
+:   `prefix node-name time flow\_start\_time flow\_end\_time src\_ip:src\_port-\>dst\_ip:dst\_port protocol payload destination-name flow-size(in packets) flow-size(in bytes) protocol-flags`

-After finishing your detection algorithms, the last thing you need to do is to add the corresponding class name to `detector_map` in `ROOT/Detector/gad/Detector/API.py`.
-After that you will be able to use your detection algorithm.
-You can use `Compare` experiment to compare with other algorithm or `Eval` algorithm to Evaluate your algorithm.
-You can also implement new experiment to play with your new algorithm.
+After finishing your detection algorithm(s), the last thing you need to do is add the corresponding class name to `detector_map` in `ROOT/Detector/gad/Detector/API.py`.
+After that you will be able to use your detection algorithm(s).
+You can use `Compare` experiment to compare with other algorithms or `Eval` algorithm to Evaluate your algorithm(s).
+You can also implement new experiment to play with your new algorithm(s).

-#### Use Other flow records
+#### Use Other Flow Records

 SADIT does not only support the text output format of [fs-simulator](http://cs-people.bu.edu/eriksson/papers/erikssonInfocom11Flow.pdf), but also several other types of flow data.
 The data wrapper classes are defined in `sadit.Detector.gad.Detector.Data` module and the handler classes locate in the `sadit.Detector.gad.Detector.DataHandler` module.

 In order to use data in a new format, you need to implement two new classes:

 First, a data class that satisfies Data interface (`Data.py`, Line 9).
 Namely, such a class has to at least provide the following three functions:
-* get_rows: row slicing
+* `get_rows`: row slicing
-* get_where: get range of rows that satisfies a criterion.
+* `get_where`: get range of rows that satisfies a criterion.
-* get_min_max: get min and max values of a certain feature at a certain range.
+* `get_min_max`: get min and max values of a certain feature at a certain range.

 The package has included several data classes, which all locates in `Data.py`.
 In some cases, you can re-use existing classes.

-* MEM_DiskFile: base class for disk file data.
+* `MEM_DiskFile`: base class for disk file data.
-* MEM_FS: disk file generated by [fs-simulator](http://cs-people.bu.edu/eriksson/papers/erikssonInfocom11Flow.pdf).
+* `MEM_FS`: disk file generated by [fs-simulator](http://cs-people.bu.edu/eriksson/papers/erikssonInfocom11Flow.pdf).
-* MEM_FlowExport: disk file generated by FlowExport tool
+* `MEM_FlowExport`: disk file generated by FlowExport tool
-* MySQLDatabase: base class for data in disk file.
+* `MySQLDatabase`: base class for data in disk file.

 Second, a data handler class that implements data preprocessing, e.g., quantization.

-* QuantizeDataHandler: will quantize the input data.
+* `QuantizeDataHandler`: will quantize the input data.
-* IPHanlder: for logs with IP addresses.
-It will first cluster IPs and will replace IPV4 to (cluster label, dist to cluster center) pair.
+* `IPHanlder`: for logs with IP addresses.
+It will first cluster IPs and replace IPV4 with `(cluster label, dist to cluster center)` pair.

 Then you just need to add your `data_handler` to